-The vehicle may be equipped with two USB ports in the center console and another two on the center stack.
+The vehicle may be equipped with two USB ports in the center console under the armrest and another two on the center stack.
 These ports are for data and charging.
 There may also be two USB ports for charging only at the rear of the center console.